Caltagirone Ceramics: History

 The archaeological data obtained in the excavations carried out by Paolo Orsi in the area of Caltagirone confirm what the Jesuit Giampaolo Chiarandà wrote in passing in his history of the city of Piazza Armerina.
 There the art of ceramics had preceded Arab Sicily and was practiced "by many potters".

 The reasons why Caltagirone pottery had a significant boost in the Middle Ages are not only in the quality of clays, but also in the immense nearby woods that provided the firewood to cook the artifacts in ovens for the many potters locations.
 Caltagirone's "quarters" for containing honey were known everywhere, as the honey production mentioned by the Arab geographer Edrisi.
 They are also mentioned in inventories of donated goods, such as that of 1596 by Don Matteo Calascibetta, Barón of Costumino.

 In Caltagirone there are also some important educational centers dedicated to ceramics.
-In 1918, Don Luigi Sturzo founded the "State Institute of Art in Ceramics", where he trained artisans who could continue in this local tradition.
+In 1918, Don Luigi Sturzo founded the "State Institute of Art in Ceramics", where he trained artisans who could continue this local tradition.